Get inspiration for parents!

 Polycystic Ovary Syndrome (PCOS)

-Taking Birth Control
+Taking Hormonal Birth Control

-The most popular and common form of birth control for women is the hormonal pill that is taken to prevent pregnancy after unprotected sex.
-These pills cause hormonal changes that affect ovulation and therefore can cause a late period.
+The most popular and common form of birth control for women is the hormonal pill taken to prevent pregnancy after unprotected sex.
+These pills cause hormonal changes that affect ovulation and cause a late period.
 Other health effects of these hormonal pills can include spotting in between your cycle or period and mood swings.
 If your particular type of birth control is causing a difficult menstrual cycle, you should visit your health care provider or doctor to explore alternatives.

 Other Medical Factors